nrs-org/novelslop/content/vol_01/chap_05.typ

   // ponytail brown hair and green ____ eyes.
 Her style resembled someone with some
   // athletic interest, a rare kind in this institution.

   Mona were frozen in place by the girl's question.
-"Did I cause trouble to them somehow?" was the only thing going on her mind.
+And "Did I cause trouble to them somehow?" was the only thing going on her mind.
 ]